ajalt/clikt/docs/testing.md

 ## Custom Testing

 If the `test` helper doesn't cover all the use cases you need to test, you can run your command yourself.

-In unit tests, you won't want to use [`CliktCommand.main`][main], since it calls `exitProcess` when errors occur.
-Instead, you should instead use [`CliktCommand.parse`][parse], which throws exceptions with error details rather than printing the details and exiting the process.
-See the documentation on [exceptions](exceptions.md) for more information on the exceptions that can be thrown.

 If your command uses environment variables, you can [configure the context][override-envvar] to return test values for them.

 To capture output, [override the command's console][replacing-stdin].

+By default [`CliktCommand.main`][main], calls `exitProcess` when errors occur, which would stop tests from running.
+You have a couple of choices to handle this:

+### Configuring `exitProcess`

+`CliktCommand.main` calls [`Context.exitProcess`][exitProcess] to exit the process.
+You can set that to an empty lambda to skip it, or one that captures the status value if you want to check it in you tests.

+### Using `parse` instead of `main`

+Instead of calling `main`, you can use [`CliktCommand.parse`][parse], which throws exceptions with error details rather than printing the details and exiting the process.
+See the documentation on [exceptions](exceptions.md) for more information on the exceptions that can be thrown.

+[exitProcess]:         api/clikt/com.github.ajalt.clikt.core/-context/-builder/exit-process.html
 [main]:                api/clikt/com.github.ajalt.clikt.core/main.html
 [override-envvar]:     options.md#overriding-system-environment-variables
 [parse]:               api/clikt/com.github.ajalt.clikt.core/parse.html